-King Saul was prophesying before he tried to kill David with a spear.
+Before King Saul tried to kill David with a spear, Saul had experienced prophetic inspiration.

 Saul’s Jealousy of David